21 First Date Questions

 Why: This helps you find out the person's preferences.
 It may also help you establish if the person has any free time in the first place, or if they're a workaholic.

 6. Is there anything you're really passionate about?

 Why: Does the person have strong feelings?
 Or are they more easygoing, tending to have milder feelings about most things?

 Why: Is the person about to make any major life changes—for example, leave their job to go back to school?
 What's their attitude to their work?
 Do they see it as a calling, a vocation, or are they primarily motivated by climbing the career ladder?

 8. Are you a morning or a night person?

 Why: This is primarily relevant if you're either an extreme night or an extreme morning person.

 9. Would you like a bite of my dish?

 Why: This question shows you’re open to sharing.
-On a first date go for a friendly tone rather than an intimate tone when asking this question.
+On a first date, go for a friendly rather than intimate tone when asking this question.